 STRAWBS, 1969

 After the recording of the tapes which would eventually be released as All Our Own Work (and later Sandy And The Strawbs), Dave Cousins set out to find a UK record label (they were signed to Danish Sonet Records).
-However, Sandy Denny then decided to go back to her blossoming solo career, and subsequently joined Fairport Convention.
-US label A&M were just starting up a London office, and Sonet's head, Karl Knudsen, sent a copy of the Sandy tapes to a contact at A&M, and as a result the Strawbs became the first UK band signed to the label.
-They quickly recorded a single "Oh How She Changed"/"Or Am I Dreaming", which proved quite popular, and they settled down to make an album.
+However, Sandy Denny then decided to join Fairport Convention.
+US label A&M were just starting up a London office, and Sonet's head, Karl Knudsen, played a copy of the Sandy tapes to a A&M's Dave Hubert, who in turn sent it over to Herb Alpert and Jerry Moss.
+As a result the Strawbs became the first UK band signed to the label.
+They quickly recorded a single "Oh How She Changed"/"Or Am I Dreaming", which was produced by Gus Dudgeon (who lived upstairs from Tony in his Haverstock Hill flat - the subject of the song "Pieces Of 97 And 15") and arranged by Tony Visconti, not long arrived from the US.
+It proved quite popular, they appeared on Tony Blackburn's TV show and then settled down to make an album, with the same team.

 Musicians